Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 Platform GameObjects.
 The base Agent object has a few properties that affect its
 behavior:

 * **Brain** — Every agent must have a Brain.
-The brain determines how an agent makes decisions.
-All the agents in the 3D Balance Ball scene share the same brain.
+The Brain determines how an agent makes decisions.
+All the agents in the 3D Balance Ball scene share the same Brain.
 * **Visual Observations** — Defines any Camera objects used by the agent to observe its environment.
 3D Balance Ball does not use camera observations.
 * **Max Step** — Defines how many simulation steps can occur before the agent